fvarrui/JavaPackager/README.md

 ## How to release the plugin to Gradle plugin portal

-First time, you have to run next command:
+Only the first time, run next command:

 ```bash
 ./gradlew login
 ```

-Run next command after [build and publish the plugin locally](#how-to-build-and-install-the-plugin)  (ommit `./` on Windows):
+And then, run (ommit `./` on Windows):

 ```bash
 ./gradlew publishPlugins